 In the United States of America, there are three systems of medicolegal death investigation including the Coroner system, Justice of the Peace system and Medical Examiner system.
 Some states, such as Texas, have a hybrid system that includes both a coroner or the Justice of the Peace and Medical Examiner systems.

 The Tarrant County Medical Examiner's District is an example of such a system.
-Serving four counties (Tarrant, Parker, Denton and Johnson) in the state of Texas, with a combined population exceeding 2 million, it is governed and legislated by Section 49.25 of the Texas Code of Criminal Procedure.
+Serving four counties (Tarrant, Parker, Denton and Johnson) in the state of Texas, with a combined population exceeding three million, it is governed and legislated by Section 49.25 of the Texas Code of Criminal Procedure.
 The Tarrant County Medical Examiner's District attempts to identify and explain both the cause and manner of death in cases where the death has occurred unattended or unexplained, or where the death is due to unnatural causes.

 County Telephone Operator 817-884-1111

 Tarrant County provides the information contained in this web site as a public service.
 Every effort is made to ensure that information provided is correct.
 However, in any case where legal reliance on information contained in these pages is required, the official records of Tarrant County should be consulted.
 Tarrant County is not responsible for the content of, nor endorses any site which has a link from the Tarrant County web site.

 This site is best experienced with supported browsers: Internet Explorer 9 and above, Google Chrome, Mozilla Firefox, or Apple Safari.
 If you use an older or unsupported browser, you might notice that some features do not function properly.
 Click the browser name above to learn more about the recommended browsers.